-The drinks list includes Czech wines from Moravia, draught beers (filtered and non-filtered), spirits and cocktails, Bohemia Sekt 'Czech Champagne', and soft drinks, all at very reasonable prices.
+Drinks include Czech wines from Moravia, draught Czech beers, spirits and cocktails, Bohemia Sekt 'Czech Champagne', and soft drinks, all at very reasonable prices.

 All-adult parties and couples should not be put off eating at Vytopna.
 The railway will fascinate most people, train enthusiasts and non-enthusiasts alike, and of both sexes.

 Vytopna is not for a romantic meal, and it is certainly not for elegant dining in fine attire.
 It is simply a fun, unique restaurant for families, couples, groups, indeed for big kids of all ages!